shawnsong/kubernetes-handbook/wrap-up/setup-services.md

 ## Setup Linux System Services

 The recommended place for user generated systemd files is `/etc/systemd/system/` folder.
-All systemd files in this tutorial will be placed inside this folder.
+All `systemd` unit files created in this tutorial will be placed inside this folder.

 ### Create `systemd` Unit for etcd
 There are many arguments need to be passed in during etcd bootstrap.
 To keep the `systemd` file short and clean, it is better to store the environment configurations at a seperate place.
 There are two ways to store the configurations.
 The first way is to use system environment variables.
 There is a easy-to-remember naming convention for etcd environment variables.
 The variable names start with `ETCD_`, followed by variable names with dashes replaced with underscores.
 For example, the variable name of `--name` is `ETCD_NAME`; the variable name of `--listen-client-urls` is `ETCD_LISTEN_CLIENT_URLS` and etc. The second way to store the parameters is to store them in a seperate file and pass the file to `systemd`.
 In this tutorial, we are going to use files to store bootstrap arguments for all Kubernetes cluster components.